davidmoten/one-time-link/README.md

 # private-note
-A private message encrypter that works like https://privnote.com.
+A private message encrypter that works like https://privnote.com but you own the source and the data in your own AWS account.

+Features
+* Deployed to your account with CloudFormation script

 ## Design
 On submission: